gamemaniaz/sadim/README.md

-# sadim
+# Sadim
-The opposite of the Midas hand
+The Midas hand turns stocks to gold, the Sadim hand turns money to crap.
+Join me in my journey to bankruptcy.